ggfm16/Madera-NTD-Project/README.md

 **Python ETL** — Contains the ETL pipeline notebook, and the CSV output, refer to the methodology file for details on running yourself.

 **Project Excel Sheet** — The interactive Excel dashboard built from the CSV output.
 Download and open in Excel to access the full slicer and conditional formatting functionality — these features do not render in browser preview.
+Incompatible with Google Sheets.

 **QGIS Project File** — The QGIS project file containing all map layers, styling, and labeling configuration.
 Requires QGIS to open.